-Typical message: “haha!” – intended to be a reaction to an amusing Brexit observation, but instead unfortunately coming directly after a colleague asking for donations for a half marathon they’re doing in aid of a charity close to their heart.
+Typical message: “haha!” – intended to be a reaction to an amusing politics meme, but instead, unfortunately, coming directly after a colleague asking for donations for a half marathon they’re doing in aid of a charity close to their heart.

 The Over GIF-er

-They say a picture paints a thousand words, and given that GIFs are comprised of a sequence of pictures, it’s not unreasonable to consider them a fairly efficient means of communication.
-But when they’re your only response, regardless of circumstance, in the place where you work with other fully grown adults, it might be time to occasionally reintroduce a couple thousand words.
+They say a picture paints a thousand words, and given that GIFs are a sequence of pictures, it’s not unreasonable to consider them a fairly efficient means of communication.
+But when they’re your only response, regardless of circumstance, in the place where you work with other fully grown adults, it might be time to reintroduce a couple of thousand words.

 Typical message: Dropping a RyanReynoldsFacePalm.gif after the Big Boss soberly makes everyone aware that revenues are down for the third quarter.

 This person knows the true power of Slack.
-It’s an incredibly communication tool, sure, but it’s also the place where you can witness office politik play out in real time interactions.
+It’s an incredible communication tool, sure, but it’s also the place where you can witness office politik play out in real-time interactions.

 These savvy operators keep their distance, observing not contributing, quietly collecting a folder of screenshots that will become a veritable arsenal of ammunition when it comes to their promotion meeting.